venkatesh21bit/venkatesh21bit/README.md

 # Hi there, I'm K Venkatesh! 👋

-Interested to learn new things and has the unfair advantage to learn quickly
+Interested to learn new things

 ## 🔭 Projects and Repositories